fhiso/tsc-governance/board/by-laws-agm.md

 Article 4: Membership
 ---------------------

-Membership shall be voluntary and open to all who are active, interested in or materially affected by technology standards for genealogy and family history.
+Membership shall be voluntary and open to all who are active in, interested in or materially affected by technology standards for genealogy and family history.
 FHISO membership shall not be conditional on any other memberships or associations, nor unreasonably restricted on the basis of